-Inherits From: NSObject
+Conforms to: EOPropertyListEncoding

-Conforms To: NSObject (NSObject)
+NSObject (NSObject)

-Declared In: EOAccess/EOStoredProcedure.h
+Declared in: EOAccess/EOStoredProcedure.h

 An EOStoredProcedure represents a stored procedure defined in a database, and associates a name internal to the Framework with an external name by which the stored procedure is known to the database.
 If a stored procedure has arguments, its EOStoredProcedure object also maintains a group of EOAttributes which represent the stored procedure's arguments.
 See the EOAttribute class specification for more information